Grand Principality of Moscow

 The Grand Principality of Moscow, (Note: Великое княжество Московское.
-Alternatively translated as the Grand Duchy of Moscow.
-Other names used in historiography include the Grand Principality of All Russia, the Grand Principality of Moscow, Vladimir and All Rus, and the Grand Principality of Vladimir-Moscow or the Grand Principality of Moscow-Vladimir.) or Muscovy, (Note: Moscovia.) known as the Principality of Moscow until 1389, (Note: Московское княжество.
-Also translated as the Duchy of Moscow.) was a late medieval Russian monarchy.
+Alternatively translated as the Grand Duchy of Moscow.) before 1389 the Principality of Moscow, (Note: Московское княжество.
+Also translated as the Duchy of Moscow.) also known by the exonym Muscovy, (Note: Moscovia.) was a late medieval Russian monarchy.
 Its capital was the city of Moscow.
-Originally established as an appanage principality in the 13th century, the grand principality was transformed into a centralized Russian state in the late 15th century.
+Originally established as an appanage principality in the 13th century, Moscow became the leading Russian principality and was transformed into a centralized Russian state in the late 15th century, laying the groundwork for Tsarist Russia.

 Moscow became a separate principality when Daniel, the youngest son of Alexander Nevsky, received the city and surrounding area as an appanage.
-By the end of the 13th century, Moscow had become one of the leading principalities within the Vladimir grand principality, alongside Tver.
+By the end of the 13th century, Moscow had become one of the leading principalities within the Grand Principality of Vladimir, alongside Tver.
 A struggle between the princes of Moscow and Tver began after Mikhail of Tver became grand prince in 1304.
 Yury contested the title and was later made grand prince in 1318 by the khan of the Golden Horde, who held suzerainty over the princes.
 However, Yury would lose the title four years later.

 Ivan I regained the title of grand prince and was able to collect tribute for the khan from other Russian princes, which increased Moscow's wealth.
 The seat of the Russian Orthodox Church was also moved from Vladimir to Moscow, establishing it as the spiritual center of Russian Orthodoxy.
 Ivan I defeated Tver and secured the grand princely title for his sons, Simeon and Ivan II.
 After Ivan II's death, the title was temporarily lost until it was regained by Dmitry, who permanently united the thrones of Vladimir and Moscow by the end of his reign.
-(Note: Upon acquiring the grand principality in 1363, Dmitry Donskoy ensured it remained in the hands of the princes of Moscow, becoming a family possession that passed to his son, Vasily, upon his death in 1389.
-At this point, the two thrones were permanently united.)
 He also inflicted a milestone defeat on the Tatars in 1380, which greatly increased Moscow's prestige.

 As the Golden Horde declined, its hegemony was increasingly challenged.
-Vasily I expanded his principality, but was ultimately forced to resume paying tribute due to Tatar raids.
-Vasily II consolidated his control of Moscow after a civil war and his reign saw the Russian Church declare autocephaly.
+Vasily I greatly expanded the size of his domain, but was ultimately forced to resume paying tribute due to Tatar raids.
+Vasily II consolidated his control of Moscow after a civil war and his reign saw the Russian Church declare autocephaly in 1448.
+The fall of Constantinople in 1453 confirmed the nascent independence of the Russian Church.
 Ivan III absorbed nearly all of the Russian states and laid the foundations for a centralized state.
-His reign marks the end of the appanage period and the beginning of a new period in Russian history known as Muscovite Russia.
+The formal annexation of Novgorod in 1478 led him to eventually adopt the title of sovereign of all Russia.
+The reign of Ivan III marks the end of the appanage period and the beginning of a new period in Russian history known as Muscovite Russia.
 His defeat of the Tatars in 1480 also traditionally marks the end of Tatar suzerainty.
 Vasily III completed the annexation of the remaining appanages.
 His son, Ivan IV, was crowned as the first Russian tsar in 1547, thereby formally establishing the Tsardom of Russia.